khud/typedparse/README.md

 In this example, we use a custom function to convert string arguments to integers, which supports hexadecimal and octal representations.

+## Kebab case vs. snake case arguments

+From the version 0.2 typedparse uses kebab case by for long optional flags, so `my_long_flag: Optional[bool]` will become `--my-long-flag`.
+You can use snake case, if you want by setting `snake_case_flags` to true in the `parse` function.